Mindful Self-Compassion - Healing Through the Heart

-Last year I took part in a course called Mindful Self-Compassion.
-It a was wonderful experience; I gained understanding and resources to lovingly support myself, especially at times of struggle or self doubt.
+Five years ago I took part in a course called Mindful Self-Compassion (MSC).
+It a was powerful and enriching experience.
+I gained understanding and resources to lovingly support myself, especially at times of struggle or self doubt.

-From there I was inspired to undertake training as preparation to teach this course.
-And my appreciation of the importance and value of this programme only increased.
-The strategies that are taught in the course have the capacity to support all of us to be kinder to ourselves, especially at times when we are experiencing challenge.
-This leads to us becoming more resilient, and ultimately to enhance our compassion for others.
+I was so inspired by the course that, the same year I undertook training to teach this course.
+And my appreciation of the importance and value of this course only increased.
+When we apply the practices that are taught in MSC, they support us to be kinder to ourselves, especially at times when we are experiencing challenge.
+We become more resilient, and our compassion for others is enhanced.

 What is Self-Compassion?

 Having compassion for oneself is really no different than having compassion for others.
 Think about what the experience of compassion feels like.